Teri SharpPublic Relations Manager419-255-8000 ext. firstname.lastname@example.org

 The language of the visual world—whether it’s seen inside or outside the galleries—can be a challenge to interpret.
-The Museum’s new series of workshops aims to use the collection to engage in theories and methods for understanding imagery within art and beyond.
-The free “learning to look” sessions debut in June.
-“We’ve had a great response to these classes from many area companies, TMA staff, and volunteers,” said Mike Deetsch, interim Emma Leah Bippus Director of Education.
+The Museum’s new series of free workshops aims to use the collection to engage in theories and methods for understanding imagery within art and beyond.
+“We’ve had a great response to these classes from many area companies, TMA staff, and volunteers,” said Mike Deetsch, Emma Leah Bippus Director of Education & Engagement.
 “This is a really thought-provoking, educational experience that we want to offer the public as part of our broader initiative to teach visual literacy.”

 Availability is limited, so advanced registration is required.
 Register here.
 Interested in bringing a large group?
 Email email@example.com to make arrangements.

 Students withdrawing from a class should notify the Registrar in writing at least one week prior to the start of class by completing and submitting a withdrawal form via e-mail or regular mail.
 Students will receive credit to attend another class of similar value that must be used no later than the following semester.
 See the Class Withdrawal Policy and Form for complete information.